bulletmark/rebind-devices/README.md

 BUS ID paths in the configuration file `/etc/rebind-devices.conf`.
 It works by writing the BUS ID of the device to the [unbind and bind files](https://lwn.net/Articles/143397/) pertaining to the associated device driver.
+Use `lspci`, `lsusb -v`, etc to find the BUS ID path of a device you want to reset, so you can add that BUS ID to your configuration file.
 Your system must be using [systemd](https://www.freedesktop.org/wiki/Software/systemd/).

 I use it to reset the USB controller on my external dock whenever my system resumes, to fix a faulty USB keyboard that otherwise does not restore.
+I used `lspci | grep USB` to determine it's BUS ID.

 ### INSTALLATION